0wuji/DestripeCycleGan/README.md

 # DestripeCycleGan
-Code will be uploaded shortly
+The code has been uploaded to https://github.com/xdFai/DestripeCycleGAN